shaoshuo-ss/shaoshuo-ss.github.io/index.md

     <p><a href="https://ieeexplore.ieee.org/document/10504977"><font color=DodgerBlue><b>FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model</b></font></a></p>
     <ul>
         <li>We start the first study about the ownership traceability of FL models.</li>
-        <li>We propose a continual-learning-based watermark embedding method.</li>
+        <li>We propose a continual-learning-based watermark embedding method to mitigate model utility degradation.</li>
     </ul>
   </div>
 </div>